LightningKitty/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

 As can be seen, the result is that without missing values, some categories are higher than the estimates because all intervals on all 61 days have values.
-F

 The effect on the total number of steps for each day depends on whether values are missing for whole days (e.g. 1 October), or only for certain intervals